hazemmnaser/hazemmnaser/README.md

 - 👋 Hi, I’m @hazemmnaser
 - 👀 I’m interested in unfinished workd
 - 🌱 I’m currently learning mathematical and programming
-- 💞️ I’m looking to collaborate on open source projects
+- 💞️ I’m looking to collaborate on free softwares

 <!---
 hazemmnaser/hazemmnaser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.